neerav1515/news_bot/readme.txt

-This is a responsive telegram bot that can we used for news and small talks the bot has 8 different news categories and has respective news tablets for each category
+collaborative project of Neerav Ganate and Aayush Jaggi (students of NIT hamirpur) This is a responsive telegram bot that can we used for news and small talks the bot has 8 different news categories and has respective news tablets for each category